AllanMontalvo/Small-Office-Network/README.md

 - Create an ACL 1 that will allow packets from Office A's PCs subnet.
 - Configure VTY lines to allow only SSH connections, require local user account login, and synchronous logging.
+- Verify configuration of VTY lines with command "show run | section line vty".

 **Part 14 NAT**

 - Configure a static NAT on  Router 1 to enable end hosts on the Internet to access Server 1 via IP address 203.0.113.113
+- verify configuration of static NAT with "show ip nat translation".
-- Configure a standard ACL 2 with the appriate inside local address range.
+- Configure a standard ACL 2 with the appriate inside local address range on Router 1.
 	- Office A PCs: 10.1.0.0/24
 	- Office A Phones: 10.2.0.0/24
 	- Office B PCs: 10.3.0.0/24
 	- Office B Phones: 10.4.0.0/24
 	- Wi-Fi: 10.6.0.0/24
-- Configure a range of of inside global addresses called POOL1 from 203.0.113.200-203.0.113.207 with subnet mask of /29.
+- Configure a range of inside global addresses called POOL1 from 203.0.113.200-203.0.113.207 with subnet mask of /29.
 - Map ACL 2 to POOL1 and enable PAT.
+- Verify pool with "show ip nat statistic" command.

 **Part 15 LLDP**

 - Disable CDP on all routers and switches and enable LLDP
 - Disable LLDP Tx on each Access switch's access port (F0/1).
+- Veify LLDP usage with command "show lldp neighbor".

 **Part 16 ACLs**

-- Configure an extended ACL called OfficeA_to_OfficeB with the following.
+- Configure an extended ACL called OfficeA_to_OfficeB on Distribution switches with the following.
-	- Allow ICMP messages from PCs of Office A to PCs of Office B.
+	- Allow ICMP messages from Office A PCs (10.1.0.0/24) to Office B PCs (10.3.0.0/24).
-	- Deny any traffic from PCs of Office A to PCs of Office B.
+	- Deny any traffic from Office A PCs (10.1.0.0/24) to Office B PCs (10.3.0.0/24).
 	- Allow all other traffic trough.
+ - Verify extended ACL with "show ip access-list" command.

 **Part 17 Port Security**